Northwestern vs. DePaul: Sportsbook promo codes, odds, spread, over/under - December 16

 Northwestern vs. DePaul: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Northwestern vs. DePaul matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Northwestern vs. DePaul matchup.

 Northwestern vs. DePaul Game Info